AndreyRomanovZexxonn/in3D-iOS-SDK/README.md

 ```

 - Then you need set a `Recorder`'s `previewView`, otherwise SDK will crash on a next step.
 - Before recording you need to call `prepareForRecord(imageFilters:sensorFilters:completion:)`.
 It setups connection with camera and prepares data storers.
 You can also set filters for image and sensor data.
 The result of the method result comes in completion closure.
+This method also clears all the previously recorded data of the ScanSequence.
 - To start recording you need to call `startRecord()`.
 - To cancel recording you need to call `cancelRecord(completion:)`.
 This method stops recording and removes all recorded data.
 - To finish recording you need to call `stopRecord(completion:)`.
 This method finishes data dumping.
 Closure called upon completion.